 But expect to pay more for this reassurance, because the materials need to be durable and able to omit water under tough conditions.

 my humble opinion, investing a few more dollars into a dry bag gives me

-bags make great food storage bags that you can hang easily with a
+bags make great food storage containers that you can hang easily with a

 Not sure about food handling precautions at your campsite?
-Here's good advice.

 Be sure to turn down the top on a dry bag at least 3 times to ensure a watertight seal, and keep it away from sharp rocks.

-For a compression dry sack that is as lightweight as possible, try this one.
-It makes packing a backpack even easier.
+For a compression dry sack that is as lightweight as possible, try this Sea to Summit Ultra-Sil Compression Dry Sack.